 About

-My name is Aitor Valdesogo and I am a PhD student in the department of history at the University of Notre Dame.
-I earned my B.A. in History in 2019 and my master’s degree in Latin American Studies in 2021, both from the University of Salamanca (Spain).
-My master’s thesis addressed human rights throughout history and the role of Latin America in the globalization of the human rights discourse in the second half of the 20th century.
-I have been working as a research assistant for the last two years at the University of Salamanca.
+Aitor Valdesogo is a PhD student in the Department of History at the University of Notre Dame.
+He earned his BA in History (2019) and his Master’s degree in Latin American Studies (2021) from the University of Salamanca in Spain.
+His master’s thesis explored the historical evolution of human rights and Latin America's influential role in globalizing human rights discourse during the late 20th century.
+Prior to joining Notre Dame, Aitor served as a research assistant at the University of Salamanca for two years.

 Regions